John Langeloth Loeb Jr.: Awards and honors

 On May 7, 1969, Loeb was made a Churchill Fellow of Westminster College in Fulton, MO, site of Winston Churchill's famous Iron Curtain speech.

 Upon leaving his ambassadorial post in 1983, Margrethe II of Denmark awarded him the Grand Cross of the Order of the Dannebrog.
-She also bestowed a Danish crest and coat-of-arms.

-In 1992, Elizabeth II created him a Commander of the British Empire.
+In 1992, Elizabeth II created him a Commander of the Order of the British Empire.

 In 2010, he was invited to deliver the Herbert H. Lehman Memorial Lecture at Lehman College CUNY.
 He also has an honorary Doctor of Laws degree from Georgetown University Law School (1980) and was Person of the Year in 2005 at the Danish American Society.

 Personal life

 Loeb has been married three times.
 In 1960, he married his first wife, Nina Sundby, with whom he has a daughter.
-His second wife was Meta Martindell Harrsen with whom he has a son, Nicholas Mears Loeb.
+His second wife was Meta Martindell Harrsen with whom he has a son, Nick Loeb.
 In 2012, Loeb married his third wife, Sharon J. Handler.

 Loeb financed the creation of the Loeb Visitors Center at the Touro Synagogue National Historic Site in Newport, Rhode Island.